- Studying Law at Yale

 Gruber Project for Global Justice and Women’s Rights

 The Gruber Project for Global Justice and Women’s Rights supports clinical and experiential learning initiatives at Yale Law School that foster student and faculty participation in direction efforts to advance global justice and/or women’s rights.
-Currently, the Gruber Project supports four initiatives.
+Currently, the Gruber Project supports five initiatives.

-The Global Health Justice Partnership an innovative, interdisciplinary program hosted jointly by Yale Law School and Yale School of Public Health which are working at the interface of human rights, health, and social justice.
+The Global Health Justice Partnership (GHJP) is an innovative, interdisciplinary program hosted jointly by Yale Law School and Yale School of Public Health which are working at the interface of human rights, health, and social justice.
 GHJP seeks to train the next generation of scholars and practitioners to tackle the complex, interdisciplinary challenges of global health justice.

-The International Refugee Assistance Project (IRAP) which organizes law students and lawyers to develop and enforce a set of legal and human rights for refugees and displaced persons.
+The International Refugee Assistance Project (IRAP) organizes law students and lawyers to develop and enforce a set of legal and human rights for refugees and displaced persons.
 IRAP serves the world’s most persecuted individuals and empowers the next generation of human rights leaders mobilizing direct legal aid and systemic policy advocacy.